 Connecting to the wired network in your room

 - You DO need a cat-5 Ethernet cable long enough to reach from your computer to the Ethernet wall jack.
-It will look like a fat phone cable.
-Cables can be purchased at the University Book Store.
+Cables can be purchased at the University Book Store or online.

 - Your computer DOES need a functional Ethernet (10/100/1000Mbit/s) port.

 - With your computer powered OFF, plug in one end of the drop cable to the ORANGE colored wall jack (see above) and the other to your computer’s Ethernet port.
 Be careful here, it is probably your one big chance for a mistake.
 The OTHER wall jack is for your telephone, and won’t work for Ethernet, even though the cable might fit.

 - Turn on your computer and start browsing the Web!

 If this did not work, then

 - Check to make certain that you have plugged your Ethernet cable into the ORANGE wall jack.

 - Check to make certain that you have plugged your Ethernet cable into the Ethernet port on your computer and not into your modem port.

 - Check that your Ethernet port is configured properly.
 If you’ve previously configured your computer’s Ethernet port to use something other than the usual defaults, you must set it back to the defaults.
 The most important setting is to “use DHCP” or “Obtain IP address automatically.”
 Also, be sure to select “Obtain DNS server address automatically.”